Join your peers for a facilitated networking breakfast

 Workshop

-Prevention is now essential to workforce sustainability.
-Explore how employers can balance short-term cost pressures with long-term health outcomes, using targeted investment to drive engagement, resilience and productivity across global populations.
+Prevention is essential to workforce sustainability.
+Join this interactive workshop to explore how employers can balance short-term cost pressures with long-term health outcomes, using targeted investment to drive engagement, resilience and productivity across global populations.
+Drawing on Marsh’s 2026 Health Trends Report and practical use cases, the discussion will delve into key areas for targeted preventative interventions, explore common stumbling blocks and how to overcome them, and share strategies to effectively measure outcomes and secure leadership buy-in.

 Workshop